trufflesuite/trufflesuite.com/src/docs/truffle/advanced/ethereum-name-service.md

   the network you are using, then you can use that object as an argument.
   It will use that contract's address to set the resolver target.

-  3. The `from` parameter is the address that you want to send the transaction from.
+  3. The `txParams` parameter is an object that must contain a `from` property that specifies the address to send the transaction from.
 This must be the address that owns the domain in question.
 If this address does not own the domain then the transaction will fail.

 ## Automatic registry deployment